sgolebiewski-intel/openvino/docs/notebooks/124-hugging-face-hub-with-output.rst

 .. parsed-literal::

-    2024-02-09 23:10:50.826096: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-03-12 22:53:48.040478: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-02-09 23:10:50.861099: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-03-12 22:53:48.076125: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.

 .. parsed-literal::

-    2024-02-09 23:10:51.428729: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-03-12 22:53:48.672121: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT

 Initialize and Convert the Model Automatically using OVModel class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 To load a Transformers model and convert it to the OpenVINO format on
 the fly, you can set ``export=True`` when loading your model.
 The model